About the Institute, Authors, Programs, Workshops and Specialists: Call 630-368-1880

-Oak Brook, IL, March 21-22, 2019!
+November, 2023: zoom training webinar will be offered.
 Obtain certification as an Anger Management Specialist-I or II.
-Approved for 12 NBCC CE hours, NAADAC, NASW CEUs and 13 IAODAPCA & NAMA CEUs.
-Register now!
+Approved for 12 NBCC CE hours, NAADAC, 13 IAODAPCA and 13 NAMA CEUs.

 Completed outcome studies demonstrate that the What’s Good About Anger program is ‘evidence-based’.
 Presenters: Glen Cannon, LCPC, CAMS-IV; Steve Yeschek, LCSW, CAMS-IV; Lynette Hoy, NCC, LCPC, CAMS-V are all Diplomates, Supervisors, Consultants and credentialed as a Certified Anger Management Specialist-III or Specialist IV with NAMA.
 Can’t attend the workshops?
 Take a home-study, DVD course

-Anger Management Group – six sessions – Mondays, 7:30-9 p.m. in the Oak Brook office.
+Anger Management Group – six sessions – Mondays, 7:30-9 p.m. will be offered on Zoom platform.
 Do you need to develop anger management skills for personal growth and/or to enhance your relationships or marriage?
-Location: Oak Brook, IL.
 Call Lynette Hoy at 708.341.5438.
 Are you mandated to take an anger management program by a court or employer or school?
 Our programs are approved by the Circuit Court of Cook County and other court jurisdictions.
 Enrollment letters and certificates of completion provided.